LA ROTTA - THE WHEEL

 From left to right and from top to bottom we have the following decks: On the first line the Tarocco of Bologna, created by Francesco Berti, conserved in the Britisch Museum and dated to the second half of the 17th Century.
 Next an anonymous Tarocchino deck, conserved by the French National Library and dated to the first half of the 17th Century.
 Rightmost the Tarocchino deck created by Giuseppe Maria Mitelli around 1660/1668 for the wealthy Bentivoglio family.
 This particular deck is conserved in the French National Library.
 On the second line a Bolognese Minchiate deck, conserved in the British Museum and dated to the 18th Century.
 It is followed by a Fiorentine Minchiate deck, conserved in the British Museum and also dated to the 18th Century.
 The last deck is desiged in 1810 by Dellarocca and published by the Milanese card printing press Gumppenberg.
 This deck is also conserved in the British Museum.

 The three cards on the top line are all from the 17th Century, so, except for the deck of Jean Noblet, older than any known Tarot de Marseille deck.
 Some scholars, like Stuart Kaplan, contest the dating of the Tarocchino deck in the middle, they judge this deck a century younger.
-However, this card is very similar (although mirrorred) to the card from the sheet conserved in the Ecole des Beaux Arts, dated to the 16th Century, so the dating of the French National Library to the early 17th Century could very well be correct.
+However, this card is very similar (although mirrorred) to the card from the sheet conserved in the Ecole des Beaux Arts, dated to the 16th Century, so the dating of the French National Library to the early 17th Century might very well be correct.
 Note that the Tarocco di Bologna has French names, so it must have been inspired by a French deck.
 The cards of this deck are very similar the Tarot de Marseille decks.
 Even if there are no French decks surviving, it is extremely probable that many Tarot decks were published in France during the 17th Century, especially in and around the French town Lyon, the probable birthplace of the so called type I Tarot de Marseille decks.

 Each of the representations of the wheel is typical for the specific style of cards it is representing.
 On the Tarocco di Bologna we see how the figure on the left is divided in two.
 We see only its head under the wheel, his tail (on the Tarot de Marseille decks this figure is an animal) became a flame.
 We will see this small head under the wheel on all later Tarocco di Bologna decks.
 On the Dellarocca deck the head disappeared, only the flame remained.
 On the Tarocchino deck the wheel is placed on the trunk of a tree.
 On the Mitelli deck all figures disappeared and a naked Lady Fortune is emptying a bag of money, very similar to the images of Lady Fortune with the horn of abundance.
 On the Minchate decks the wheel is floating in the air.
 On the Florentine Minchiate deck and on the Milanese Dellarocca deck we see how new printing techniques enable much more detailed illustrations on the cards.